hamzajuzer10/NetworkStoreOptimisation/README.md

 Steps to clone the repository to your local drive:

 1) Download and install git and git bash (If not done so)
-2) Open git bash and access the directory to clone the repo
+2) Open git bash and access the directory to clone the repo to
 3) Type git clone https://github.com/hamzajuzer10/NetworkStoreOptimisation.git into git bash terminal to clone your repo
 4) Access K:\Consulting\London\Clients\P\PizzaExpress\11.
 Data for Hamza\Optimisation Model Input Files to source all input files to save in your designated input location - it is advisable to copy these files into the same drive where your code will be run as the code will read from them